 Edmonton Meals on Wheels accepts members of the community that need to complete alternative measure hours.

 QUALIFICATIONS: You must be 18 years of age or older and have a minimum of 25 hours to complete.
 We will only accept specific charges for receiving these hours.
-Reasons steming from theft, assault or hard drugs will not be accepted.
+Reasons stemming from theft, assault or hard drugs will not be accepted.

-HOW TO APPLY: Please contact us, stating your name, contact number(s), how many hours you have, and you received them.
+HOW TO APPLY: Please contact us, stating your name, contact number(s), how many hours you have, and how you received them.
 You will be contacted for a brief interview.
 Please give yourself ample time to complete this process.
 You are expected to bring documentation from your lawyer or Alberta Justice regarding your alternative measures.